 Secondary containment is frequently installed around tanks and tank farms.
 It generally consists of a containment or bund wall around equipment or tanks containing large volumes of liquid.
 If the equipment leaks or the tank is over-filled the liquid is contained and thus prevented from flowing into other parts of the facility, where it could create a safety and environmental problem.

-Such a system, which is illustrated in Figure 2.3, is totally passive and therefore inherently safe.
+Such a system, which is illustrated in Figure 2.3, which is taken from the book Plant Design and Operations, is totally passive and therefore inherently safe.
 It requires neither instrumentation nor human intervention to be effective.

 The general rule is that the secondary containment should have a volume equal or greater to 110% of the volume of the largest tank being protected.
 If multiple tanks are enclosed, then only a spill from one tank need be considered.